jshwaa/HW4/HW4.md

    display seqgcover.png
    ```

-   __3. Cumulative genomze size sorted from largest to smallest sequences__
+   __3. Cumulative genome size sorted from largest to smallest sequences__

    For __whole genome__:

+   For each partition, create a pipe to store sequence lengths from bioawk, which will be used by R's plotCDF2 function to generate 	    plots of the cumulatize genome size sorted from largest to smallest sequences.
    ```
    mkfifo seqwhole_fifo